Posted on 02/04/2019

-Constant learning, growth, and development is such an inherent part of our culture at The Face Place, which is why I travel the world constantly, looking for new ideas and innovations that fulfill our criteria of safe, simple, effective, naturally based, non-animal and medically proven.
+Constant learning, growth and development is such an inherent part of our culture at The Face Place, which is why I travel the world constantly, looking for new ideas and innovations that fulfil our criteria of safe, simple, effective, naturally based, non-animal and medically proven.

 At home, we also have some new developments.

 Skin conditions such as acne, psoriasis and rosacea can be frustrating and challenging to treat, and for many years we have seen a lot of people who have tried the standard pills and potions - both prescribed and non-prescribed - before seeing our skin team and finally noticing significant changes in their skin.
 We’ve always said that skin is a journey, not an overnight fix, and education along with the appropriate skin products and treatments can make a huge difference.

 Despite the great results that our skin team get, we still occasionally used to have people who were non-responders, or had minimal change, despite their best efforts.

 Chronic skin conditions are often multifactorial and multi faceted, influenced by inner health such as diet, hormone balance and appropriate supplementation, as well as topical nutrition and treatments; and occasionally targeted use of medication is required to get the condition under control.